 2. “I can’t take time off work.”

 Of all the travel myths, this one has the strongest leg to stand on.
 Taking vacation time, especially in the US, is generally frowned upon or even forbidden in large chunks.
 However, there are strategic ways to maximize your days off even if you can’t take months off at a time.
 Try to plan your vacation days around holidays or long weekends to make them organically longer without ruffling too many feathers.
-Or conversely, try to take a chunk of time off during a time when the office is fully staffed, so that work doesn’t suffer from your extended absence.
-And hey, no one’s saying you have to take a six month sabbatical.
+Or conversely, try to take a chunk of time off during a time when the office is fully staffed so that work doesn’t suffer from your extended absence.
+And hey, no one’s saying you have to take a six-month sabbatical.
 My friends and I have done trips as short as one week and have had incredible experiences.
 If you work to customize your trips around your allotted vacation times, you can easily break through this particular obstacle.

 3. “I don’t know the language.”

 Once you go on your first trip, you see instantly how flimsy this myth is.
 We’re so fortunate to live in a remarkable time when international travel isn’t just available, it’s expected.
-Hostels, bus stations, tour companies and cab drivers in all parts of the world have adapted in recent years to accommodate English speakers who haven’t yet learned the local language.
+Hostels, bus stations, tour companies, and cab drivers in all parts of the world have adopted in recent years to accommodate English speakers who haven’t yet learned the local language.
 Will there be instances where you’ll run into awkward silences with people who don’t know English?
 Absolutely.
-But of course you will when you’re in a foreign country!
+But of course, you will when you’re in a foreign country!
 And over time, you’ll pick up enough of the language to get by even without an English guide.
 I did my two months in South America solo and without a word of pre-learned Spanish.
 When you’re so deeply immersed in a country that only speaks another language, it’s practically impossible not to pick up on the basics.
 Simply put, if you can read this sentence, you’re linguistically qualified to travel in 2019.

 4. “No one can go with me.”

 I struggled with this excuse for a long time before my first solo trip.
 There were rare moments in my early twenties when I had the time off, I had the money, and I’d even planned some of the trip, but was afraid to go by myself.
-I address this in depth in my Going Solo page, but the long and short of it is this: when you travel like a backpacker, you never have to spend time alone if you don’t want to.
+I address this in-depth in my Going Solo page, but the long and short of it is this: when you travel like a backpacker, you never have to spend time alone if you don’t want to.
 Hostels and tours are designed to foster socialization.
 If you want to sit and chat with others, you can.
 And if you don’t, that’s your prerogative.
 I personally find that solo traveling can be much more rewarding and freeing than traveling with a set group, as you can accomplish exactly what you set out to do rather than checking and compromising with your companions.
 Going it alone, in this context at least, genuinely doesn’t have to have a negative or lonely connotation.

 5. “It’s dangerous over there.”